-The Village of Hinsdale is a community of some 16,898 people, located 21 miles west of the City of Chicago.
-About 34% of the total population is under the age of 18; just over 12.8% is over age 65.
-The median age of the population is 41.1.
-The population of Hinsdale is 90% white, and 9.4% of Hinsdaleans identify themselves either solely or in combination with another race as Asian, the second largest ethnic group.
-Small numbers of the population identify themselves as Black, Hispanic, American Indian, or some other race.
+The Village of Hinsdale is a community of 17,395 people, located 21 miles west of the City of Chicago.
+About 32% of the total population is under the age of 18; about 15% is over age 65.

+The population of Hinsdale is 77.33% white.12.4% of Hinsdaleans identify themselves as Asian, the second largest ethnic group.
+5.4% identify as Hispanic or Latino and smaller numbers of the population identify themselves as Black or multiracial.

-The community is well educated; more than 98% of the adult population has a high school diploma or higher, and over 77% has a bachelor's degree or higher.
+The community is well educated; more than 98% of the adult population has a high school diploma or higher, and 81% has a bachelor's degree or higher.